apache/sedona/docs/tutorial/rdd.md

 A spatial join query takes as input two Spatial RDD A and B. For each geometry in A, finds the geometries (from B) covered/intersected by it.
 A and B can be any geometry type and are not necessary to have the same geometry type.

 Assume you now have two SpatialRDDs (typed or generic).
-You can use the following code to issue an Spatial Join Query on them.
+You can use the following code to issue a Spatial Join Query on them.

 === "Scala"